-The only shortcoming with political participation remains the proportion of noncitizen population (6.6% hold Russian citizenship, 5.9% have no citizenship, according to most recent data)100 who are ineligible to vote in general (parliamentary) elections.
+The only shortcoming with political participation remains the proportion of noncitizen population (6.6% hold Russian citizenship, 5.9% have no citizenship, according to most recent data) who are ineligible to vote in general (parliamentary) elections.

-There are currently 14 parties in Estonia;101 approximately eight are actively involved in politics.
+There are currently 14 parties in Estonia; approximately eight are actively involved in politics.
 As a result of the most recent parliamentary election (March 2019), five parties are represented in the parliament.
 All five have confirmed adherence to Western integration, including EU and NATO membership.
 At the same time, the populist EKRE has criticised the EU on a number of occasions and insisted on taking back control from the EU.
 For example, Mart Helme, the leader of the party and the Minister of Interior Affairs, caused a stir in the Estonian media after congratulating Boris Johnson on being elected the leader of the Conservative Party in the UK and offering the experience of Estonian people "in restoring its sovereignty" from a "union they never wanted to be a member of," thus comparing the EU to the Soviet Union.
-102 is consistent across party lines, with 54% of populist EKRE voters (the lowest score) also in favor of EU membership.105 Regarding defence, support for NATO membership in general has remained consistently above 70%, but it is significantly higher (90%) among Estonian respondents and considerably lower (approximately 44%) among respondents from other nationalities.106

-EKRE has also questioned multiple EU initiatives, including the negotiations over the terms of the European Stability Mechanism103 and the climate neutrality 2050 target.104 Nonetheless, the party uses the opportunity to communicate their positions to their voters and so far these have not resulted in any substantial policy decisions.
+EKRE has also questioned multiple EU initiatives, including the negotiations over the terms of the European Stability Mechanism and the climate neutrality 2050 target.
+Nonetheless, the party uses the opportunity to communicate their positions to their voters and so far these have not resulted in any substantial policy decisions.

 Public opinion about Western institutions and integration with the West continues to be positive.
 According to a recent survey conducted in Estonia, 74% of respondents support EU membership, while 16% oppose it.
 Respondents' views varied across demographic characteristics.
 Support was lower among non-graduates, non-ethnic Estonians, and lower income groups.
-It is significant that support
+It is significant that support is consistent across party lines, with 54% of populist EKRE voters (the lowest score) also in favor of EU membership.
+Regarding defence, support for NATO membership in general has remained consistently above 70%, but it is significantly higher (90%) among Estonian respondents and considerably lower (approximately 44%) among respondents from other nationalities.